gorriecoe/silverstripe-dbstringextras/README.md

 ### Highlight

-Converts square brackets [] within this string to a span with css class
+Converts square brackets [] within this string to a spans with css class.

 PHP
 ```php